open-horizon/kubearmor-integration/README.md

 Now we will run KubeArmor as a systemd process on the Open Horizon Agent VM

-## Installation KubeArmor, kArmor and Discovery Engine
+## Installation KubeArmor, kArmor, and Discovery Engine

 * **KubeArmor Installation:**